 Shame is one of the first ugly feelings that pop up when a guy is told about his infertility.
 But why shame?
 Why does infertility so viscerally strike at our sense of manhood and masculinity?

-In fact, impotence means both the inability for a man to sustain an erection as well as sterility.
+In fact, impotence means both the inability of a man to sustain an erection as well as sterility.
 Two different issues with the same, highly stigmatized word (with the underlying feeling of ‘powerlessness’—is there anything less shame-inducing than that for the Westernized Male?)

 When that has to do with sex—more panic.